 With state budgets facing tough choices after the Coronavirus pandemic, could the issue of online gaming and poker resurface?
 That remains to be seen but many government officials will be looking for additional tax revenue and iGaming remains an easy option.
 So far these states are the only ones offering legal, real-money online poker in the US:

-Delaware — (Poker sites include 888poker, the state’s only online poker operation through an agreement with the state.
+Delaware online poker — (Poker sites include 888poker, the state’s only online poker operation through an agreement with the state.
 888 also offers the state’s only online casino gaming).

 That’s obviously not the case yet and in the meantime players in Illinois will have to check out sites like Global Poker.